2019 Commencement Ceremony

 Location: Jesse H. Jones Hall for the Performing Arts

-There is no limit to the number of guests that can attend.
+There is no limit to the number of guests who can attend.
 The ceremony will last approximately two hours.
 Doors open and seating begins at 5 p.m.
 There is ample room for wheelchair bound attendees.
 Professional ushers are available for seating assistance.

 Graduates should arrive no later than 5:30 p.m.
 Be aware that traffic congestion/parking availability/street construction/special events in the downtown area could delay your arrival.